stealjs/steal-tools/doc/types/export-object.md

 Each ExportObject task is configured by three values:

- - system - Describes the [System.config] values used to load modules; this is passed to [steal-tools.transformImport].
+ - steal - Describes the [config.config] values used to load modules; this is passed to [steal-tools.transformImport].
  - options - Configures special behavior of the loader such as logging.
  - outputs - Configures the modules that should be written out, how they should be written out, and where they should be written.

-## system
+## steal

-A [steal-tools.SystemConfig] object that is used to load modules.
+A [steal-tools.StealConfig] object that is used to load modules.
 Typically, you will want to specify at least the `config` and `main` options, like so:

-    system: {
+    steal: {
 	  config: __dirname + "/config.js",
       main: ["math/add", "math/subtract"]
     }